Bubba Jenkins

 Bubba Jenkins (born February 5, 1988) is an American mixed martial artist and former amateur wrestler.
-He currently competes in the featherweight division, and is a sports commentator for Real American Freestyle.
+He currently competes in the featherweight division.
 He has also notably competed for Bellator MMA, Absolute Championship Berkut, Professional Fighters League (PFL), and Brave Combat Federation, where he was a former champion.

-As an amateur wrestler, Jenkins was a freestyle junior World Champion and an NCAA Division I champion.
+As an amateur wrestler, Jenkins was a freestyle junior world champion and an NCAA Division I champion.
+He has also competed for Real American Freestyle (RAF) and worked for the company as a sports commentator.

 Wrestling

 High school

-Jenkins attended Cox High School in Virginia Beach, Virginia for three years before transferring to First Colonial High School, also in Virginia Beach, as a senior.
-His senior year he won a VHSL group AAA wrestling state championship and a NHSCA senior national championship.
+Jenkins attended Cox High School in Virginia Beach, Virginia for three years before transferring his senior year to First Colonial High School, also in Virginia Beach.
+As a high school wrestler, he was a VHSL Group AAA wrestling state champion and a NHSCA senior national champion.

 College

 In 2006, Jenkins committed to the Penn State Nittany Lions.

 2006-07

-Freshman: Competing at 157 pounds, Jenkins went 23-12 during regular season.
-Post-season, he placed sixth at the Big Ten Conference with 3 victories and 3 defeats. in which he went 1–2 at the 157-pounds division.
+Freshman: Competing at 157 pounds, Jenkins went 23-12 during the regular season.
+He placed sixth at the Big Ten tournament with three victories and three defeats.